sparcopen/open-research-doathon/wikidata_for_newbies.md

 Sort of - growing rapidly, please don't take this as gospel

 ###How is wikidata is used in wikipedia?
 What's the relationship - roughly two ways that things come into wikidata.

-1) Wikipedia info boxes - these vary accordinng to the discipline.
+1. Wikipedia info boxes - these vary accordinng to the discipline.
 When they started they weren't systematic and a lot of effort has gone into rationalising this.
-Wikidata is used to update the info box, so edit Wikidata and that updates the info box 2) From 3rd party data sources.
+Wikidata is used to update the info box, so edit Wikidata and that updates the info box
+1. From 3rd party data sources.
 Historically 2-3 large dbs including Freebase.
 A lot of Wikipedia articles have a freebase identity.
 Freebase has now been taken over by Wikidata.
-Freebased came from Semantic web an idea of Tim Berner-Lee, which describes the world in triples e.g. Okapi (object) <is an> (property) animal (object).
+Freebased came from Semantic web an idea of Tim Berner-Lee, which describes the world in triples e.g. Okapi (object) ```<is an>``` (property) animal (object).
 Can have a qualifiers e.g. Britain is part of Europe until xyz (times) or Theresa May says Britain is part of Europe (authority).

 In Wikidata there are around 25million triples (object->property<-object).